Web Development vs Web Design – What's the Difference and Which Do You Need?

 CanvaQuick graphics, social media assets

-A web designer’s mindset is visual and empathy-driven: “How should the user feel?
-Where should the eye be drawn?
-What emotion should the brand communicate?”
+A web designer's mindset is visual and empathy-driven: how should the user feel?
+Where should the eye land?
+What emotion should the brand communicate?

-• UX research: User interviews, persona creation, journey mapping
+• UX research: user interviews, personas, journey mapping

-A web developer’s role is to build the actual website with code.
-Unlike a designer working in Figma, a developer works in a code editor (VS Code, WebStorm), transforming designs into functional, performant, and maintainable websites.
+A web developer turns the design into a working website with code.
+Where a designer works in Figma, a developer works in a code editor (VS Code, WebStorm), transforming designs into functional, performant, maintainable websites.

 The frontend developer builds everything the user sees and interacts with: